philkam/AI_Personality-Prediction-System-Through-CV-Analysis/README.md

 There are various tests that help to determine personality types such as the Big Five, Rorschach test, and MBTI test.
 In this project, prediction of personality is done by considering the MBTI test.

 The MBTI personality classification system grew out of Jungian psychoanalytic psychology as a systematization of archetypal personality types used in clinical practice.
-The system is divided along four binary orthogonal personality dimensions, altogether comprising a total of 16 distinct person.
+The system is divided along four binary orthogonal personality dimensions, altogether comprising a total of 16 distinct persons.

 ### The dimensions are as follows